Buddhist Symbols Overview

 The knot may also be used to represent the never-ending path of dharma.
 There is always growth to be achieved, wisdom to be cultivated, and truth to be seen.

-The endless knot is portrayed as a single thread that flows and entwines in a closed geometric pattern symbolizing the interrelation of all phenomena.
+The endless knot is portrayed as a single thread that flows and entwines in a closed geometric pattern symbolizing all phenomena’ interrelation.

-The lines on the knot represent all of creation and remind us to respect others because every action is connected to the larger universe.
+The knot lines represent all of creation and remind us to respect others because every action is connected to the larger universe.

 14. The Empty Throne